The Association of Plastic Recyclers

 REQUIRES TEST RESULTS

-Colors with an L value less than 40 or an average NIR reflectance less than or equal to 10 percent
+Colors with an L value ≤ 40 or an average NIR reflectance ≤ to 10%

-Sortation testing for dark colors using Sort-B-02 will determine whether a dark colored item will be considered Preferred, Detrimental, or Renders Non-Recyclable.
+Sortation testing for dark colors will determine whether a dark colored item will be considered Preferred, Detrimental, or Renders Non-Recyclable.

 There is no mechanical property inherent in dark PP that makes it unrecyclable.
 The problem lies in sorting and the physics behind polymer identification.
 NIR (near-infrared) sorting technology used in MRFs is not capable of identifying many dark colored polymers since the colorant absorbs NIR energy.
 There are dark shades that may be detected by NIR, and a PP label of a different color on a package might aid in detection by NIR.
 It is not feasible to use manual sorting to separate one dark polymer from another since they cannot be distinguished by sight.